nader2560/react-redux-firebase/docs/contributing.md

   **Common Solution**

-  Include symlinked version of react-redux-firebase in your babel-loader excludes:
+  Include symlinked version of react-redux-firebase-immutable in your babel-loader excludes:

   **Webpack 1**